Guest Contributor: Shimon Galitzer, CPA

 2. Certain types of pensions

 3. Payments received for certain services such as lecturing.
-In addition, the total of all such income must be less than 188,544 NIS per month.

 When trying to obtain a Tium Mas online, the individual will need to provide information regarding all sources of such income including each employer’s payroll tax number (מספר תיק ניכויים) and the approximate amount of annual income expected to be earned from each employer.
-In addition, the employee will be asked to provide certain personal information including one of the following:

 After finishing the process successfully, it will be necessary to print a proforma Tium Mas showing how much tax (as a percentage or as an amount) is to be withheld by each employer.
 An official Tium Mas will then be received by mail within a week or two.
 The official Tium Mas should be given to each employer in order for the employer to properly withhold income tax from the salary being paid.